Samatata: History

-Samatata's recorded independent dynasties are the Bhadra, Khadga, Deva and Chandra dynasties.
+Samatata's recorded independent dynasties are the Gauda, Bhadra, Khadga, Deva, Chandra and Varman dynasties.
 The Khadgas were originally from Vanga but later conquered Samatata.
 A Chinese account of the Khadga king Rajabhatta places the royal capital of Karmanta-vasaka (identified with Barakamata village in Comilla) in Samatata.
 After the Khadgas, the Devas gained power and started ruling over the kingdom from their capital Devaparvata (identified with Kotbari area in Mainamati near Comilla City.
 The Devas were devout Buddhists and constructed many temples, muras and vihara in Devaparvata including Shalban Vihara, Ananda Vihara, Bhoj Vihara, Itakhola Mura, Rupban Mura etc. They were succeeded by the Chandras, who were also an important Buddhist dynasty and ruled over Samatata, Vanga and Arakan (Burma).
 The Chandras were powerful enough to withstand the Pala Empire to the northwest.

 Samatata was a flourishing center of Buddhism.
 As devout Tantric Buddhists, the Devas and the Chandras established their religious and administrative center in the archaeological site of Mainamati.
 The Chandras were also notable for seafaring networks.
 The ports of Samatata were linked to ports in present-day Myanmar, Thailand, Indonesia and Vietnam.
 The Chandras may have played a role in the spread of Mahayana Buddhism in Southeast Asia.
 Bronze sculptures may have been imported by Java from Samatata.
 The Srivijaya Empire's embassies to the Pala court may have passed through the ports of southeastern Bengal.
 Arab accounts also note trade routes with Orissa and Sri Lanka.
 10th century shipwrecks in Indonesia provide evidence of maritime contact with Bengal.

 Samatata continued to play an important role in the history of the region until the 13th century.
 During the Muslim conquest of Bengal, Samatata served as the last refuge of the Sena kings.
 Its decline coincided with the decline of Buddhism in India.